sylabs/singularity/e2e/README.md

 testenv.RunSingularity()'s other functional arguments, and deserves to be discussed in slightly more detail.

-The purpose of this argument is, as its name suggests, to define what is expected of this CLI run, such that the test will be considered to have failed (specifically, the Fail() method of the `*testing.T` object will be called) if the expected conditions are not met.
+The purpose of this argument is to define what is expected of this CLI run, such that the test will be considered to have failed (specifically, the Fail() method of the `*testing.T` object will be called) if the expected conditions are not met.

 Here, once again, is the `e2e.ExpectExit()` functional argument from the earlier
 example: